enkelmedia/TheDashboard/README.md

 ### Roadmap
 The main idea with the package is to provide a super simple dashboard for the content section, we're extreamly cautious with adding features as we want to keep the code base super-easy.

 In the v8 version of the package the "Developer Dashboard" was remove, there's plenty of other packages, ie "Diplo GodMode" https://our.umbraco.com/packages/developer-tools/diplo-god-mode/ that solves this problem.
 There is no plans to add it back.

 ### Build
-Just build the package using the included build script and upload the zip file to the Umbraco back-office.
+Just build the package using the included build script (`Package.build.cmd`) this will create artifacts in a `/Package`-folder - these can then be uploaded to the backoffice.

 This package was created by Enkel Media, http://www.enkelmedia.se